Intelligence Corps Officers and Soldiers are employed in a wide variety of challenging and rewarding roles in many different locations.

 The intelligence required to plan and conduct campaigns at the operational level.

 Identifying threats to security from hostile intelligence services, organisations or individuals who are engaged in espionage, sabotage, subversion, terrorism or other non-traditional threats.

 Intelligence is derived from information collected on, or provided by, human sources and individuals of intelligence interest.

 The exploitation and assessment of imagery acquired by a variety of sensors carried by air, space, ground or sea platforms, combined with information from other intelligence disciplines and sources.

 Information derived from intercepted signals, such as those from communications systems, radars and weapons systems.

 The systematic collection, information processing and dissemination of intelligence obtained by specialist debriefing and the extraction of data from recovered material.

 The opportunity exists for INT CORPS personnel to be trained in the use of a number of different languages.
-Currently the major languages that the INT CORPS trains personnel in are Arabic, Farsi and French.
+Currently the major languages that the INT CORPS trains personnel in are Arabic, Farsi and Russian.
 On completion of the 24 month duration language course the individual is then provided the opportunity to use their language in support of operational requirements.